Los Angeles Metro Rail: Stations

-Underground stations are typically large in size with a mezzanine level for fare sales and collection above a platform level where passengers board trains.

 Street-level stations are typically simpler with platforms designed with shade canopies, separated from nearby roads and sidewalks, where passengers can purchase fares and board a train.
+Free or paid park and ride lots are available at 44 stations and most have bike storage available.

-Subway stations and tunnels are designed to resist ground shaking that could occur at a specific location, but there is no general magnitude of earthquake that the entire system is expected to withstand.
-The Metro Rail system has not suffered any damage due to earthquakes since its opening in 1993.
+Underground stations are typically larger with a mezzanine level for fare sales and collection above a platform level where passengers board trains.
+Underground stations and tunnels are designed to resist ground shaking that could occur at a specific location.
+There is no general magnitude of an earthquake that the entire system is expected to withstand.
+However, the Metro Rail system has not suffered any damage from earthquakes since its opening in 1990.

-Some suburban stations have free or paid park and ride lots available and most have bike storage available.